Berwick Street, and the rivals in love – Jessie Matthews and Evelyn Laye

 Evelyn Laye and Sonny Hale at their wedding in 1926

-When Jessie returned to London she had a secret and illegal abortion from which she never really recovered psychologically (and maybe physically as she suffered from miscarriages though out her life).
-She made fourteen films during the thirties and maybe had as many breakdowns.
-She later wrote in her autobiography; “All my life I have been frightened.”
+The wedding occurred only eighteen months after Matthews had been initially courted and then raped at the age of sixteen by a louche, handsome Argentinean friend of the Prince of Wales called Jorge Ferrara.
+They had met on a ship to New York where she was to appear on Broadway as an understudy for Gertrude Lawrence.
+When Jessie returned to London she had a secret and illegal abortion from which she never really recovered psychologically (and probably physically too – she suffered from miscarriages though out her life).
+She made fourteen films during the thirties and had as many breakdowns.
+She later wrote in her autobiography: “All my life I have been frightened.”

 jessie-and-lytton